Camberwick Green, Trumpton and Chigley

 Cue a rethink ....

-And you may recognise the hen houses from Jonathan Bell's Camberwick farm.
-Re-used here in a different location,as the line didn't go to his farm.
+But these are bing re-used here in a different location,because the line didn't go to his farm.